Why Join Our Dream Forums?

 Decoding Dream languages created by Google Search: Generative AI is experimental.

 Dream language is often nonsensical and malleable, and it doesn’t always follow logic and reason.
-However, it can also be a creative way to express complex thoughts that might be difficult to convey in waking life.
+Nonetheless, it can be a creative way to express complex thoughts.
+These thoughts can be difficult to convey in waking life.

 Here are some other things to know about the language of dreams: